 According to witnesses Maness and Ellis, on December 7, 2007, Duke filed an application pursuant to the newly enacted G.S.
 62-110.7 requesting approval to incur up to \$160 million in project development costs, for the January 1, 2008, through December 31, 2009, time period, to ensure that the Lee Nuclear Station remained an option to serve customer needs in the 2018 timeframe.
 On June 11, 2008, the Commission issued an Order approving Duke's decision, subject to a limit on such costs to the North Carolina allocable portion of a total system amount of \$160 million and a limit on the time that such costs could be incurred to the period from January 1, 2008, to December 31, 2009.
-Witnesses Maness and Ellis testified that in its Order, the Commission stated that its approval did not constitute approval of any particular activities or costs, all of which would be subject to later determinations as to their prudence and reasonableness, placed Duke on notice that the approval in the Order could not be interpreted as making it probable that the recovery of any specific actual costs would be allowed, and required Duke to file for approval for the use of a regulatory asset account with respect to any abandoned project development costs.
-(T. Vol. 2, pp. 141-142)
+Witnesses Maness and Ellis testified that, in its Order, the Commission stated that its approval did not constitute approval of any particular activities or costs, all of which would be subject to later determinations as to their prudence and reasonableness, placed Duke on notice that the approval in the Order could not be interpreted as making it probable that the recovery of any specific actual costs would be allowed, and required Duke to file for approval for the use of a regulatory asset account with respect to any abandoned project development costs.

-Witnesses Maness and Ellis further explained that the utility's initial decision to incur some level of project development costs is typically made prior to these costs actually being incurred.
+Witnesses Maness and Ellis further explained that the utility's initial decision to incur some level of project development costs is typically made before these costs are actually incurred.
 The decisions to undertake individual specific activities or to make specific expenditures are made after the initial decision or decisions and are based upon a number of factors.
-Furthermore, changes in facts and circumstances occurring after the initial decision to proceed, and subsequent decisions to continue, with project development may affect not only the appropriate timing of a specific activity or expenditure, but also may very well raise questions as to the reasonableness and prudence of going forward with certain specific activities and expenditures at all.
-It is these types of factors and changes in circumstances, which arise during the course of project development, that the utility must consider before it takes further action and that the Commission must consider in determining whether an actual activity or expenditure was reasonable and prudent.
-(T. Vol. 2, pp. 143-144)
+Furthermore, changes in facts and circumstances occurring after the initial decision to proceed and subsequent decisions to continue with project development may affect not only the appropriate timing of a specific activity or expenditure, but also may raise questions as to the reasonableness and prudence of going forward with certain specific activities and expenditures at all.
+It is these types of factors and changes in circumstances that arise during the course of project development that the utility must consider before it takes further action and that the Commission must consider in determining whether an actual activity or expenditure is reasonable and prudent.

-Based on their review of the Company's application and its current IRP, witnesses Maness and Ellis testified that the Public Staff believes that Duke's general decision to incur additional project development costs is reasonable and prudent so that the proposed Lee Station can be maintained as a potential resource option to satisfy future projected load and energy requirements.
-However, they further stated that the Public Staff has a number of concerns about Duke's application, particularly the amount that has been requested and the time period included in the request.
-(T. Vol. 2, p.
-144)
+Based on their review of the Company's application and its current IRP, witnesses Maness and Ellis testified that Duke's general decision to incur additional project development costs is reasonable and prudent so that the proposed Lee Station can be maintained as a potential resource option to satisfy future projected load and energy requirements.
+They further stated, however, that the Public Staff has a number of concerns about Duke's application, particularly the amount that has been requested and the time period included in the request.